-You learned teenage driving safety at the Drivers Ed classes at school, and practiced with your learner's permit.
+You learned teenage driving safety at the driver’s ed classes at school and practiced with your learner's permit.
 You passed the driving test.
 You got your driver's license.
 And now it's Friday night.
 Do you think you’re a safe driver?
 Consider the stats from the Centers for Disease Control and Prevention and follow these tips for driving safely when you’re out with your friends.

-- Get More Experience: Run errands.
+What can you do?
+Get more experience.
+Run errands.
 Go to the store for milk or pick your little brother up from practice.
-If they won't let you take the car out alone, offer to drive.
+If your family is heading somewhere together, offer to drive.